 - any course content you have in the Blackboard LMS will remain accessible to you until December 29, 2013.

 - any course content you would like to retain should transition prior to December 29, 2013.

 - after December 29, 2013 access to Blackboard LMS content may be available on a limited basis.

-Training opportunities are being offered in order to assist in this transition.
-The training sessions currently offered are outlined below.
+Training opportunities are being offered in order to assist in the transition of materials from Blackboard to Canvas and to assist in learning how to utilize Canvas.
+The training sessions currently being offered are outlined below.

-Canvas 102 - Advanced Features - These workshops are targeted to those who would like to explore the advanced features of Canvas.
+Canvas 102 - Advanced Features - These training sessions are targeted to those who would like to explore the advanced features of Canvas.
 Sessions are designed for users who have begun to use Canvas and are ready to explore additional Canvas features that may enhance the learning and teaching experience.
 To see session dates and times or to sign up for a session see: https://infopro.bgsu.edu/protected

 Getting Started Documentation –This document provides a Canvas overview along with general navigation information.

-Canvas is now accessible to BGSU account holders by logging in to MyBGSU and selecting the Canvas link from the top navigation panel (shown below).
+Canvas is accessible to BGSU account holders by logging in to MyBGSU and selecting the Canvas link from the top navigation panel (shown below).

 Students are invited to view the Student Resources page in order to review available material about Canvas from a student perspective.